josbeir/cakephp-docs-md/docs/en/orm/query-builder.md

 The builder can help you retrieve data from multiple tables at the same time with the minimum amount of queries possible.
-To be able to fetch associated data, you first need to setup associations between the tables as described in the [orm/associations](/en/orm/associations.md) section.
+To be able to fetch associated data, you first need to setup associations between the tables as described in the [Associations - Linking Tables Together](/en/orm/associations.md) section.
 This technique of combining queries to fetch associated data from other tables is called **eager loading**.
 <!--@include: ././retrieving-data-and-resultsets.md-->
 :start-after: start-contain